 If you are planning to carry out demolition work you may need to let us know before you start.

-Letting us know
+When to let us know

-Building Control needs to be notified if the demolition is more than 50m3 in volume.
-This can be about the size of a two storey rear extension.
+You should notify us if the demolition is more than 50m3 in volume.
+This is about the size of a two storey rear extension.

-We will issue a notice setting out various conditions which are intended to ensure that the work is carried out safely and with no loss of public amenity.
+We will issue a notice setting out conditions which are intended to ensure that the work is carried out safely and with no loss of public amenity.

-When to start demolition
+When can demolition start?

 Burning material on site

 The Fire Service and the Health and Safety Executive must also be given a copy of the Section 81 notice if it is proposed to burn material on the site.

 Expenses incurred by us regarding the issue of a notice and supervision of work on site may be recovered from you.

 Planning permission may also be required for some types of demolition and you may need to obtain a party wall agreement with any adjoining owner.